 - The analysis is done with Kinesis Data Analytics

-- Use Kinesis Firehose if you need a fully managed service to transfer data to S3, Redshift, Elasticsearch of Splunk.
+- Use Kinesis Firehose if you need a fully managed service to transfer data to S3, Redshift, and Elasticsearch or Splunk.

 - Use Kinesis data streams if real-time logs are needed.
 However, it required more effort to set up and manage.